Azure/blobxfer/docs/10-cli-usage.md

 which will target Azure Blob storage (any blob type).
 To upload to Azure File storage, set this option to `file`.
 * `--storage-account` for the source remote Azure path
-* `--remote-path` for the source remote Azure path
+* `--remote-path` for the source remote Azure path.
+This must have, at the minimum, a container or file share name.
 * `--sync-copy-dest-mode` for the destination mode.
 If `auto` is specified for this option, the destination mode will be set the same as the source `--mode`.
 These options need not be the same which allows for object-transform copy operations.
-* `--sync-copy-dest-remote-path` for the destination remote Azure path
+* `--sync-copy-dest-remote-path` for the destination remote Azure path.
+This must have, at the minimum, a container or file share name.
 * `--sync-copy-dest-storage-account` for the destination remote Azure path

 Additionally, an authentication option for both storage accounts is required.